Economics in context

 What you will study

-- To provide an insight into how economics and the economies have evolved over time
+- provide an insight into how economics and the economies have evolved over time

-- And finally, to engage with a plurality of perspectives within the economics discipline and outside it, and embed standard economics in context.
+- engage you with a large number of perspectives within and around the discipline of economics, and to embed standard economics in context.

 There are no formal entry requirements for this module.
 You'll learn and engage with some techniques such as numerical calculus, descriptive charts, and more abstract diagrams, and you'll learn to use them when writing your assignments.
 During your studies, there will be two weeks of study to further support skills development.